-The time needed to keep your filter and pump on depends on the frequency of use.
+The time needed to keep your swimming pool pumps and filters on depends on the frequency of use.
 Keeping it on 24 hours each day will give you optimum results but you can’t hate someone who tries to save a buck or two.

 However, a good rule of thumb is to keep it on for at least 8 hours every day.

 3. Understand Pool Chemistry

 Cleaning and scrubbing the waters is not really enough to combat the germs of stagnant water.
 That is why chlorine is an important addition to your maintenance routine.
 It essentially helps kill the germs in the pool so that you have a safer experience.

 Additionally, your pool’s pH level is also crucial to the sanitation of the water.
 It should be around 7.4 to 7.6.
 The pH shows how acidic the water is or how much alkaline it has.
 The pH should be balanced, if it is too acidic, it can cause your metal pool gadgets to corrode quickly.
 It can also cause your skin to become irritated if you are exposed to acidic water.

 Furthermore, if the water has too much alkaline, it can cause scaling for your pool equipment.

 You can adjust the pH with simple and easily available chemicals or ingredients.
 For example, baking soda can increase the pH of your pool.

 You should not start your maintenance routine once your pool becomes dirty with cloudy water and leaves in it.